edgedb/edgedb/docs/guides/projects.rst

 How does this help me?
 ^^^^^^^^^^^^^^^^^^^^^^

-Once you've initialize a project, your project directory is *linked* to a particular instance.
+Once you've initialized a project, your project directory is *linked* to a particular instance.
 That means, you can run CLI commands without connection flags.
 For instance, ``edgedb -I my_instance migrate`` becomes simply ``edgedb migrate``.
 The CLI detects the existence of the ``edgedb.toml`` file, reads the